0xNineteen/plonk-tutorial/blog.md

     return (C - y) == (pi * (setup["tau"] - z))
 ```

+*Note:* KZG gives a succinct, sound way to check polynomial identities however, the verifier still sees evaluations.
+Real ZK-PLONK blinds witness polynomials so openings are simulatable without knowing `x`.
+This tutorial focuses on soundness and treats full ZK as an extra masking layer on the same algebraic checks.

 ## PLONK Prove/Verify Pipeline

 To put it all together, we run KZG on every polynomial we built, and to verify we check gate and copy identities at one challenge point `z`.
-This proves we know a valid trace of the circuit without revealing the circuit itself.
+This proves we know a **valid witness** for the public circuit — e.g. a private `x` with `x · x = y` — **without revealing `x`**.
+(The circuit itself — selectors, wiring, public `y` — is known to the verifier.)

 ### Polynomials we commit